sunfounder/ezblock3/docs/source/faq.rst

 .. note::

-    If it is EzBlock 3.0, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_latest`.
+    If it is EzBlock 3.0, it is recommended to update to the new version, for a detailed tutorial please refer to: :ref:`quick_guide_3.1`.

     .. image:: img/ezblock3.1/app_version.jpg
         :align: center